-DISPLAY MESSAGE DESCRIPTION DEFAULT [UNITS] (MIN - MAX) 1.1.4.2 Deceleration Curve Select [@] Select how many points occur on the deceleration ramp profile. max - 0 : linear ramp from 1.1.2 MAX FREQUENCY to zero. max - min - 0 : 1.1.1 MIN FREQUENCY acts as a mid-point between 1.1.2 MAX FREQUENCY and zero. max - mid - min - 0 : Adds an additional mid point to the ramp profile.
-Max - Min 1.1.4.3 Deceleration Min Time [®] Use these parameters to set a multi-speed deceleration profile according to the chart below.
-1.1.11 COAST TO STOP must be NO. 6 sec (1-120) 1.1.4.4 Deceleration Middle Time [@] Max Freq 6 sec (1-120) 1.1.4.5 Deceleration Middle Frequency [@] Mid Freq Min Freq Decel Decel Decel Time Mid Time Decel Min Time 45 Hz (5-120) 1.1.9 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.
+DISPLAY MESSAGE DESCRIPTION DEFAULT [UNITS] (MIN - MAX) 1.1.4.2 Deceleration Curve Select [@] Select how many points occur on the deceleration ramp profile. max - 0: linear ramp from 1.1.2 MAX FREQUENCY to zero. max - min - 0: 1.1.1 MIN FREQUENCY acts as a mid-point between 1.1.2 MAX FREQUENCY and zero. max - mid - min - 0: Adds an additional mid point to the ramp profile.
+Max - Min 1.1.4.3 Deceleration Minimum Time [@] Use these parameters to set a multi-speed deceleration profile according to the chart below.
+1.1.11 COAST TO STOP must be NO. 6 sec (1-120) 1.1.4.4 Deceleration Middle Time [@] Max Freq 6 sec (1-120) 1.1.4.5 Deceleration Middle Frequency [®] Min Freq Decel Decel Decel Time Decel Mid Time Min Time 45 Hz (5-120) 1.1.9 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.
 Running below 25% of the rating of the system is not recommended and will adversely affect motor protection.
 Drive Rated Current (3 A - 105% Drive Rated Current) 1.1.10 Under Current Unit shuts down when output current goes below the set value (commonly used for dry well protection).
 Value can be adjusted while load is running.
 Drive must be running at 1.1.2 MAX FREQUENCY to engage this protection.
-Disabled (0 A - 90% Rated Current) 1.1.11 Coast to Stop Selects between coast to stop or ramp to stop.
+Disabled (0 A - 105% Rated Current) 1.1.11 Coast to Stop Selects between coast to stop or ramp to stop.
 Ramp profile is controlled by parameter 1.1.4 DECELERATION PROFILE .
 YES = coast to stop, NO = ramp to stop.
 Yes 1.1.12 Ground Fault Sensitivity Detects fault between any output line and earth.
 Sensitivity to fault detection is adjustable to avoid nuisance trips.
 Lower value equals lower sensitivity to fault detection.
 (0 = Disabled) 0 (0-9) 1.1.13 Submersible Pump ENABLE THIS FEATURE WITH SUMBERSIBLE PUMPS.
 Frequency will ramp from stop to the value set by parameter 1.1.1 MIN FREQUENCY in one second.
 Submersible pumps suffer damage to the thrust bearing if operated below 30 Hz for more than one second.
 YES = one second ramp time from stop to minimum frequency NO = linear ramp from stop to 1.1.2 MAX FREQUENCY.
 1.1.1 MIN FREQUENCY is observed while motor is running.
 Yes 1.1.14 Reverse Rotation Reverses motor direction by changing sequence of output phases.
 Setting will not change after a factory reset.
 Default: Standard ABC Reverse ACB 1.1.15 Output Voltage [@] Output voltage on main motor terminals.
-This can be used on DXL drives ONLY to decrease voltage.
-This can be used on LHX drives however, to decrease or increase output voltage.
-240 V (100-270) 480 V (200-530)
+This can only be used to decrease voltage.
+115 V: 80-130V 230 V: 100-270V